-Successfully marketing to Hispanic and Latino communities requires a thorough understanding of language, culture, and the intersection of the two.
+Successfully marketing health care to Hispanic and Latino patients requires a thorough understanding of community, language, culture and the intersection of the three.

 Crafting Spanish-language versions of your marketing materials may seem like a good starting point when reaching out to Hispanic or Latino audiences.
 However, you must first understand what the words “Hispanic,” “Latino,” and “Spanish” mean before committing to a marketing strategy.

 “Hispanic” refers specifically to people who speak Spanish or originate from a Spanish-speaking country.
 “Latino” denotes people from Latin America, which includes non-Spanish speaking countries like Brazil, where Portuguese is the national language.
 And people who are “Spanish” are from Spain, in the same way that “English” people are from England.